ROCm/TransferBench/docs/reference/transfer-definition-syntax.rst

 Advanced mode
 -------------

-Use advanced mode when transfers in a test require different subexecutor counts or sizes.
+Use advanced mode when transfers in a test require different SubExecutor counts or sizes.
 The format is:

 .. code-block:: shell